systemd/systemd/docs/CODING_STYLE.md

   program" code.
 (With one exception: it is OK to log with DEBUG level from any code, with the exception of maybe inner loops).

-- Always check OOM.
-There is no excuse.
-In program code, you can use `log_oom()` for then printing a short message, but not in "library" code.

 - Do not issue NSS requests (that includes user name and host name lookups) from PID 1 as this might trigger deadlocks when those lookups involve synchronously talking to services that we would need